Olumiant 2 mg Film-Coated Tablets

 Combination with biological DMARDs, biological immunomodulators or other Janus kinase (JAK) inhibitors is not recommended, as a risk of additive immunosuppression cannot be excluded.

-In rheumatoid arthritis, data concerning use of baricitinib with potent immunosuppressive medicinal products (e.g., azathioprine, tacrolimus, ciclosporin) are limited and caution should be exercised when using such combinations (see section 4.5).
+In rheumatoid arthritis and juvenile idiopathic arthritis, data concerning use of baricitinib with potent immunosuppressive medicinal products other than methotrexate (e.g., azathioprine, tacrolimus, ciclosporin) are limited.
+Caution should be exercised when using such combinations (see section 4.5).

 In atopic dermatitis and alopecia areata, combination with ciclosporin or other potent immunosuppressants has not been studied and is not recommended (see section 4.5).